yasuoiwakura/yasuoiwakura/README.md

 ## Hi there, im Matt 👋

-**Gitea activity**
-- 🔭 I currently consolidate & refactore projects on my gitea server and harddrive for github.
+- 🔭 I currently consolidate & refactore projects on my harddrive (& gitea server) for github.

+**Git activity**
+- 🌱 I’m currently learning IaC and CI/CD and set up my private **Git**ea Server for this case.
+Here's the Heatmap:
 ![gitea activity](./assets/img/gitea-metrics.png)

-- 🌱 I’m currently learning IaC and CI/CD
 - 👯 I’m looking to collaborate on ETL projects
 <!--
 - 💬 Ask me about ...